Extreme cold straight from the Arctic to plunge south to Gulf of Mexico

 In Minneapolis, every night during the remainder of the week could dip below minus-10, with subzero lows continuing into next week.
 Intermittent snow is expected Thursday and again Saturday.
 Chicago won’t see the worst of the cold until early next week, when lows drop to minus-4 or minus-5.

-Valentines Day weekend will be even more bone-chilling in the Corn Belt.
+Valentine’s Day weekend will be even more bone-chilling in the Corn Belt.
 Cedar Rapids, Iowa, can expect lows around minus-14 on Saturday and Sunday nights.

-Even Kansas City is expected to see lows dip below zero for four consecutive days, their longest streak in a decade.
+Even Kansas City is expected to see lows dip below zero for four consecutive days, its longest streak in a decade.
 The Sooner State, meanwhile, was dealing with an icy wintry mix early Wednesday; lows could approach zero in Oklahoma City early next week.

 There are growing signs that the Arctic outbreak, which stems from a disrupted polar vortex and is transporting air straight from Siberia and the North Pole, could barrel all the way down to the Gulf Coast by early next week.